EDCD/EDDN/README.md

 ## EDDN - Elite: Dangerous Data Network

 The **Elite: Dangerous Data Network** is a system for willing Commanders to share dynamic data about the galaxy with others.
-By pooling data in a common format, tools and analyses can be produced that add an even greater depth and vibrancy to the in-game universe.
+By pooling data in a common format, tools and analyses can be produced that add an even greater depth and vibrancy to the [Elite Dangerous] universe.

 EDDN is not run by or affiliated with [Frontier Developments](http://www.frontier.co.uk/).